joelparkerhenderson/source-code-management/security_auditing_compliance.md

 Inform participants where to find the admins, in order to get a repository created, or a permission update, etc.

-### Use encryption

-Use encryption on transport for all the things

-* Use nfs v4 for BitBucket Data Center with kerberos auth, where nfs is the only supported protocol

-* Use TLS 1.2 on db connections to/from BitBucket, postgres is my favorite for this

-* BitBucket has Personal Tokens for automation as of 5.5+.
-This goes a long way towards build user passwords not getting passed around

-* Users should use a password protected private SSH key - using keychain and jenkins credential stores to store the password for faceless automation users

-* A lot of content handling rules (like H-to-the-I-to-the-P-to-the-AA) require encryption on disk (where possible) - a rule I have never been a fan of, as it seems pretty freaking ridiculous that someone would walk into a server room and lift the hard drive, but if you are running Server (not Data Center), you can usually rely on LUKS

-* Do not make automation users with passwords shared between 8 different build systems administrators on projects... this is bad automation, but if one must, separate projects used by people from the robots

-* Make sure to put SSL/TLS on the Elasticsearch connection (using the buckler plugin) for BitBucket Data Center

-* As long as you are on a newer version of BitBucket Server, I think the embedded for standalone binds to localhost only, but make sure your index is not exposed, or you are excluding anything that should not go over the wire

 ### Regulator controls

 Regulatory controls are a bit tricky to tie directly back to actual best practices - they're generally written with language such as "there must be a traceable log of all changes done to this system".
 That of course can be accomplished by a plain 'ol ticketing system, or by a git log on a repo, provided there is documentation on our end explaining how our process implements that required control.